ClickHouse/clickhouse-docs/docs/en/guides/developer/deduplication.md

 2. Collapsing rows: the `CollapsingMergeTree` and `VersionedCollapsingMergeTree` table engines use a logic where an existing row is "canceled" and a new row is inserted.
 They are more complex to implement than `ReplacingMergeTree`, but your queries and aggregations can be simpler to write without worrying about whether or not data has been merged yet.
 These two table engines are useful when you need to update data frequently.

 We walk through both of these techniques below.
-For more details, check out our free on-demand [Deduplication training course](https://learn.clickhouse.com/visitor_catalog_class/show/1050521/).
+For more details, check out our free on-demand [Deleting and Updating Data training module](https://learn.clickhouse.com/visitor_catalog_class/show/1328954/?utm_source=clickhouse&utm_medium=docs).

 ## Using ReplacingMergeTree for Upserts